Marrrco7/Scalable-Linux-Environment-for-Hosting-Web-Applications/README.md

 All this securuty measures were applied following best practices and ensure user validation, access, and a robust functionality of the web application.

+## Testing

+The project incorporates a test suite in tests.py to ensure stability and correctness of core functionalities in models, forms, and views:

+- **Model Tests**: Verify that models like `Genre` and `VideoGame` can be created, stored, and retrieved accurately.
+These tests ensure that data attributes such as titles, release dates, and associations between models are properly handled.

+- **Form Tests**: Validate that forms accept valid data and reject invalid submissions.
+For example, the `VideogameForm` is tested to confirm it only allows submissions that meet specified field requirements.

+- **View Tests**: Ensure that views load the correct templates, return expected HTTP status codes, and display the right content.
+Views are tested for their response to user actions, with checks for the proper template usage and access control.

 ## Setup and Deployment Steps